-PHSO Parliamentary and Health Service Ombudsman investigate complaints independently and impartially about government departments and the NHS in England.
+PHSO Devicementary and Health Coming Orghudement investigate complaints РПЗО Parliamentary and Health Service Ombudsman investigate complaints independently and impartially about government departments and the NHS in England.
 PPCI Primary Percutaneous Coronary Intervention - treatment of a MI through immediate surgical intervention.
 PPE Personal protective equipment protects the user against health or safety risks at work.
 PPP Trust's Patient and Public Panel consists of volunteers who live in the North West of England and are involved in public and patient engagement activities e.g. Responding to surveys, giving feedback on publications, focus groups activities, attending committees or formal meetings.
-PSI Patient safety incidents.
-PTS Patient Transport Service - Non-emergency transport service that provides for hospital transfers, discharges and outpatients appointments for those patients unable to make their own travel arrangements.
+PSI Patient safety incidents. , and the second PTS Patient Transport Service - Non-emergency transport service that provides for hospital transfers, discharges and outpatients appointments for those patients unable to make their own travel arrangements.
 Q&S Quality and Safety Group meeting which is part of NWAS's governance structure.
 QI The term 'quality improvement' refers to the systematic use of methods and tools to try to continuously improve quality of care and outcomes for patients.
 There are a range of different methods and tools, such as Lean, Six Sigma and the Institute for Healthcare Improvement's Model for Improvement.
 RCF Research capability funding.
 RCQAC Regional Clinical Quality Assurance Committee.
 ROSC Return of Spontaneous Circulation.
 ROSE Review of Serious Events (ROSE) group oversees the reporting, actions and learning drawn from serious incidents.
 RPE Respiratory Protective Equipment is a particular type of Personal Protective Equipment, used to protect the individual wearer against the inhalation of hazardous substances in the workplace air.
-SafeCheck SafeCheck is an electronic database which was originally designed to replace paper process checks e.g. vehicle, equipment and medicine check book.
-SafeCheck is now being used captured routine audit work e.g. Infection Prevention and Control.
-SJR Structured judgement reviews are a methodology used for investigations.
-SMS Short messaging service- text messaging service component of most telephone, Internet, and mobile device systems.
+SafeCheck SafeCheck is an electronic database which was originally designed to Odleoneck replace paper process checks e.g. vehicle, equipment and medicine check book.
+SafeCheck is now being used captured routine audit work · CID e.g. Infection Prevention and Control.
+SJR Structured judgement reviews are a methodology used for 0140 investigations.
+SMS Short messaging service- text messaging service component of most ODMC telephone, Internet, and mobile device systems.
 SPMS Single Patient Management System.
 SPTLs Senior paramedic team leader working as part of a crew or as a solo responder to attend urgent and critical emergency situations in a variety of environments.
 They use advanced clinical skills and manage a clinical team.
 Standard The NHS Standard Contract is mandated by NHS England for use by Contract commissioners for all contracts for healthcare services other than primary care.
 StEIS Strategic Executive Information System.
 STEMI ST Elevation Myocardial Infarction - A life threatening heart attack.
 Stroke Blockage or bleeding of the blood vessels in the brain that can lead to death or disability.
 Thrombolysis Medical treatment to break up blood clots in the case of MI or stroke.
+IIIIOIIIDOIYSIS I Modical treatment to break up blood clots in the case of will of stroke.